#NJSpots organised a sunset photography meetup at the Red Mill Museum Village in Clinton on Thursday night.

 When Frank posts his challenge for the week, I don’t usually respond until the weekend.
 Most of the week, I am busy with work, commuting in the dark to a location filled with ugly office buildings.
 Photography is only possible on weeknights.

-The last few weekends, and during the week as well, the weather has often been cold, wet, and deeply overcast.
-This is why I have mostly processed many recent images in monochrome.
+The last few weekends and during the week, the weather has often been cold, wet, and deeply overcast.
+This is why I have mainly processed many recent images in monochrome.
 When all around me feels blah and grey, I try to capture that feeling with monochrome.
 But this weekend we had a change in the weather.

-My plan was to spend about 45 minutes shooting the Hunterdon Art Museum from the Red Mill Museum Village located on the west bank of the South Branch of the Raritan River.
-I recently bought some layered cloting to help me withstand the wintry weather better than I have in the past.
-Before the change in weather, I had originally thought that the water near the two museums would be partially frozen over and that I would get some images capturing how cold it’s been.
-But Ra’s power was too great, and although I could see some ice on the lower branches of some of the trees, by the time I arrived — around 11:30 AM — the water was mostly free-flowing.
+I planned to spend about 45 minutes shooting the Hunterdon Art Museum from the Red Mill Museum Village located on the west bank of the South Branch of the Raritan River.
+I recently bought some layered clothing to help me withstand the wintry weather better than I have in the past.
+Before the change in weather, I had initially thought that the water near the two museums would be partially frozen and that I would get some images of how cold it’s been.
+But Ra’s power was too great, and although I could see some ice on the lower branches of some of the trees, by the time I arrived — around 11:30 AM — the water was primarily free-flowing.

 I walked across the main street bridge.
-As I approached the far eastern side of the bridge I notice a group had gathered on the steps that lead down the bank of the river.
-Some of the ducks were gathered waiting or hoping to be fed.
+As I approached the far eastern side of the bridge, I noticed a group had gathered on the steps that led down the river bank.
+Some of the ducks were gathered, waiting or hoping to be fed.
 I had not noticed the ducks until then.
 I waited for the group to disperse so that I could walk down to photograph the ducks.
 In the meantime, I photographed the Red Mill Museum on the other bank and the Main Street Bridge.

-Built before 1880 by William and Charles Cowin, the Main Street Bridge is among a small group of metal truss bridges in the USA, that use cast and wrought iron.
+Built before 1880 by William and Charles Cowin, the Main Street Bridge is among a small group of metal truss bridges in the USA that use cast and wrought iron.
 The bridge was designed by Francis C. Lowthorp.
-It can be challenging shooting long exposure images from the Main Street Bridge.
-The bridge vibrates whenever a vehicle rumbles across the bridge, creating slight movements that cause ghosting and blurring in long exposure images.
-I kept a close eye for any approaching traffic and captured my images in between arrivals of vehicles.
+It can be challenging to shoot long-exposure images from the Main Street Bridge.
+The bridge vibrates whenever a vehicle rumbles across the bridge, creating slight movements that cause ghosting and blurring in long-exposure photographs.
+I kept a close eye for any approaching traffic and captured my images between arrivals of vehicles.

-When the group moved away so did the ducks.
-I walked down and waited for them to return but they did not.
+When the group moved away, so did the ducks.
+I walked down and waited for them to return, but they did not.
 I settled for capturing some images of the Main Street Bridge.
-At this point I was hungry so I walked down Main Street to the Ye Olde Sub Base, a sandwich restaurant which has 4.5 stars on Yelp.
-I ordered the Italian sub with ham, prosciuttini, capicola, salami, provolone cheese, lettuce, tomato, and vinegar and olive oil.
-Whenever I eat a sub sandwich, regardless of where I visit, this is how I like it.
+At this point, I was hungry, so I walked down Main Street to the Ye Olde Sub Base, a sandwich restaurant with 4.5 stars on Yelp.
+I ordered the Italian sub with ham, prosciuttini, capicola, salami, provolone cheese, lettuce, tomato, vinegar, and olive oil.
+Whenever I eat a sub sandwich, regardless of where I visit, I like it like this.
 I walked back to the car and sat to eat.

 But the thought of the ducks was calling to me.
-I grabbed my camera, and tripod and walked back toward the art museum.
+I grabbed my camera and tripod and walked back toward the art museum.
 I could hear the ducks.
-It seems the ducks only gathered when they see a group of people.
-As I approached the end of the bridge I called out to the group of people who had gathered.
-I explained to them what I thought was going on and asked them if they would mind waiting for me to grab a few photos.
+It seems the ducks only gather when they see a group of people.
+As I approached the end of the bridge, I called out to the group of people who had gathered.
+I explained what I thought was going on and asked them if they would mind waiting for me to grab a few photos.
 They agreed.

-I got some close of photos of the ducks.
-I carefully stepped out onto the rock, many of which were covered in ice, to grab some close up of the ducks.
-They must be used to people because I got quite close.
+I got some close photos of the ducks.
+I carefully stepped out onto the rock, many covered in ice, to grab some close up of the ducks.
+They must be used to people because I got pretty close.

 I captured some images of the frozen rocks and shrubs in the water.
 I hope this gives an idea of how cold it was.

-I shot all of my images bracket (5 exposures) so I could get a set of images I could choose from for post-processing.
-However, when I started editing the images in Lightroom, I tried to create a natural HDR image from one set.
-I applied the Classic Chrome Fujifilm Film Simulation preset to each image before processing as HDR.
+I shot all of my images bracketed (5 exposures), so I could get a set of photos I could choose from for post-processing.
+However, when editing the images in Lightroom, I tried to create a natural HDR image from one scene.
+I applied the Classic Chrome Fujifilm Film Simulation preset to each image before processing it as HDR.
 I like the result.
-With the exception of the photos of the ducks, I processed the remainder of the images as HDR.
+Except for the photos of the ducks, I processed the remainder of the images as HDR.